 7.5 Short Term Absences - No Underlying Health Problem

-Short term intermittent absences where there is no identifiable underlying health problem, should be treated as a conduct issue in line with the organisation's disciplinary procedures.
-However, such procedures should only be implemented after the opportunity to improve has been explored through the Formal Sickness Review Meeting process.
+Short term intermittent absences where there is no identifiable underlying health problem should be treated as a conduct issue in line with the Association's disciplinary procedures via the Formal Attendance Review stages.

 8. Long Term Absence